Best Places to Visit in Slovenia On Day Trips From Ljubljana

 In Koper you will spot a variety of restaurants, bars and pubs.
 You should try some typical Istrian dishes and local wine.

 The distance between Ljubljana and Koper is 105 km.
 The quickest way to travel is by car, which will take you about an hour.
 There’s a daily bus with the travel time for most routes about 2 hours.
-Another alternative is also a train, taking around 2 hours 30 minutes.
+Other alternatives are a train, taking around 2 hours 30 minutes, or joining an organised tour.

 By Stephanie from Sofia Adventures